jdmonin/JSettlers2/README.txt

 When you first set up the database, there won't be any user accounts, so the server will allow anyone to create the first account.
 Please be sure to create that first user account soon after you set up the database.

+Password Encryption:

+Player account passwords are encrypted using BCrypt.
+For tuning, BCrypt includes a "Work Factor" parameter; the hashing algorithm runs for 2 ^ WorkFactor rounds, so a larger Work Factor is tougher to brute-force attack but runs slower on your server.
+The default Work Factor for JSettlers is 12.
+To use a different value set the jsettlers.db.bcrypt.work_factor property on the server command line or in jsserver.properties.

+To test the speed of different work factors on your server, run JSettlersServer once with -Djsettlers.db.bcrypt.work_factor=test , which will try a range of work factors and print the timed results.

+If you're upgrading from a version before 1.2.00, you will need to upgrade your database schema in order to use BCrypt.

 Security and Admin Users